cosmos/cosmos-sdk/x/slashing/README.md

 * `AfterValidatorBonded` creates a `ValidatorSigningInfo` instance as described in the following section.
 * `AfterValidatorCreated` stores a validator's consensus key.
 * `AfterValidatorRemoved` removes a validator's consensus key.
+* `AfterConsensusPubKeyUpdate` handles the rotation of signing info and updates the address-pubkey relation after a consensus key update.

 ### Validator Bonded